Buzz!

-Buzz! is a series of video games originated by Sleepydog Ltd., developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 2, PlayStation 3 and PlayStation Portable consoles.
-They are quiz games that see the players answering trivia questions while competing in the fictional game show, Buzz!.
+Buzz! is a series of video games developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 2, PlayStation 3 and PlayStation Portable consoles.
+It was conceptualized by restaurant owner Stewart Jones, who sold the concept to Sony.

+They are quiz games that see the players answering trivia questions while competing in the fictional game show Buzz!.
 Created specifically with multi-player party gaming in mind, the series launched in October 2005 and to date comprises 18 games; including 13 in the Buzz! series and five Buzz!
 Junior titles.
 The series made the transition to the PlayStation 3 with Buzz!: Quiz TV in 2008.
-The sixteenth game in the series Buzz!: Brain of the UK was released in March 2009.
-The latest Buzz! game is Buzz!: The Ultimate Music Quiz which was released in October 2010.

 In 2006 the second game in the Buzz series, Buzz!: The BIG Quiz, won the BAFTA award for Best Casual and Social game.
 Buzz!: Quiz TV has been nominated in the Best Social Game and Best Multiplayer Game categories for the 2009 BAFTA video game awards.
 The series has sold over 10 million copies.